dmsul/econtools/doc/source/index.rst

 Reference Tools
 ---------------

-Crosswalks between U.S. state names, abbreviations, and FIPS codes.
+Crosswalks between U.S. state names, abbreviations, and FIPS codes, as well as raw lists of each set of identifiers.

 Full reference tools documentation :ref:`here <reference>`.